 Life After Caregiving addresses topics such as navigating through grief and the loss of your role as a caregiver.

 This is an open group; however, registration is required.
-Life After Caregiving meets the second Monday of the month at 2 p.m.
-For more information, call 630-232-2233.
+For more information, email email@example.com.

 For anyone who has lost a loved one, the holiday season can trigger powerful emotions.
 Hope for the Holidays, a program conducted by Fox Valley Hands of Hope from November through January, provides participants with coping skills to get through the holiday season and, if appropriate, incorporate the memory of their loved ones into holiday traditions.
 A concurrent program is conducted for children.